fastapi-users/fastapi-users/docs/configuration/authentication/index.md

 ### Strategy

 It manages how the token is generated and secured.
-We currently provide one method:
+We currently provide two methods:

 #### [JWT](strategy/jwt.md)